ig-sinicyn/BleTools/README.md

 Starts pairing for specified device (usually requires confirmation on the target device)

 Arguments:
-  0: bluetooth-address    MAC address of the Bluetooth LE device (Required)
+  0: bluetooth-address    MAC address of the Bluetooth device (Required)

 Options:
   -f, --force    Force pairing (unpair if already paired)